telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

 #### FixedExtensibilityManager class

-The new **FixedExtensibilityManager** class is exposing two properties:
+The new **FixedExtensibilityManager** class is exposing the following properties:

 * **FontsProvider**: Gets or sets a *FontsProviderBase* instance used to provide missing fonts.